Share this post

 Wilfredo: I started On Pace Wellness about five years ago.
 It’s primarily a one-on-one nutrition coaching practice.
 We welcome anyone who is looking to improve their health, achieve their goals, improve how they eat and their nutrition.

-I work with a lot of athletes, and the majority are runners.
-I myself am a runner and have gotten into the world of trail and ultra running about 9-10 years ago after starting out as a road runner.
+I work with many athletes, and the majority are runners.
+I myself am a runner and entered the world of trail and ultra running about 9-10 years ago after starting out as a road runner.

 03:07